Rafapsou24/Rafapsou24/README.md

     Welcome to my perfile on Github!
 Here are some informations about me:

-        ❤️ Passionate about technology and organization, I found myself drawn to the field of web development.
+        ❤️ Passionate about technology and programation, I found myself drawn to the field of web development.
         🔭 Currently working on projects related to web development using technologies such as HTML, CSS, JavaScript, Python, and SQL.
         🌱 Always looking to learn more about front-end and back-end development, as well as tools like React, Node.js, and databases.
         👀 Interested in collaborating on projects and working in teams to create innovative and user-friendly web applications.